Chapter 43

 Chapter Explanation

 The softest thing under Heaven can drive and command the hardest thing under Heaven.
-That which has nothing at all can enter into what has no gap.
-From this one knows that nonaction has its benefit.
+That which has nothing at all can enter where there is no gap.
+From this one knows the benefit of nonaction.
 The teaching without words, the benefit of nonaction — few under Heaven can match them.

 Discourse